City Guide for: Goldfield, United States

 Airport

-The closest major airport to Goldfield is McCarran International Airport (LAS) in Las Vegas, Nevada, which is approximately 180 miles (290 kilometers) away.
-From the airport, the most convenient way to reach Goldfield is by renting a car and driving.
-The drive takes about 2.5 to 3 hours.
-There are no direct public transportation options from the airport to Goldfield.
+The closest major airport to Goldfield is McCarran International Airport (LAS) in Las Vegas, Nevada, which is approximately 180 miles (290 km) away.
+From the airport, you will need to rent a car to drive to Goldfield.
+There are no public transportation options directly connecting the airport to Goldfield.
+The drive takes approximately 3-4 hours.

 Attractions